pallets/flask/docs/config.rst

                                   if they are not requested by an XMLHttpRequest object (controlled by
                                   the ``X-Requested-With`` header)
-``TEMPLATES_AUTO_RELOAD``         If this is set to `True` every time a template
-                                  is requested Flask checks if the template was modified and if yes, it will reload the template.
-By default the value is ``None`` which means that Flask checks template
+``TEMPLATES_AUTO_RELOAD``         Whether to check for modifications of
+                                  the template source and reload it
+                                  automatically.
+By default the value is
+                                  `None` which means that Flask checks
-                                  sources only in debug mode.
+                                  original file only in debug mode.
 ``EXPLAIN_TEMPLATE_LOADING``      If this is enabled then every attempt to
                                   load a template will write an info message to the logger explaining the